LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 | 6 | Team name Y |  |
 | 7 | Team name Z |  |

-### 6.5 N.E.W.T.s Format Change Due to Large Number of Teams Disbanding
+### 6.5 N.E.W.T.s Format Change Due to Division Composition Changes
-Should a division face a large number of teams disbanding which compromises their ability to play N.E.W.T.s as laid out in [6.
+Should a division face a change in division composition which compromises their ability to play N.E.W.T.s as laid out in [6.
 N.E.W.T.s Format](#6-newts-format), Staff and the division's Captains' Council representatives will collaborate to implement a replacement N.E.W.T.s format.
 The captains for the division may propose and vote on a new format per normal rule voting procedure as laid out in section [5.
 Rule Voting Procedure in the Organizational Guidelines](https://league7.gg/#/organizational-guidelines?id=_5-rule-voting-procedure).
+If the Captains' Council is unable to pass a proposal for a new implementation of the N.E.W.T.s format within one week of N.E.W.T.s start date, Staff will implement a replacement N.E.W.T.s format.

 ### 6.6 Post-Season Tournament for Teams Not Otherwise In N.E.W.T.s
 - For teams which are not up for promotion/relegation and are not participating in the World Cup Championship, captains may opt to register their team for a post-season tournament.